 Carroll Quigley focused his historical vision on continental scales.
 Such diverse writers as Ryszard Kapuscinski, Rian Malan, Antje Krog and John Del Vecchio sought this level of reverence in their reportage.

-This collective insanity is nothing new, except for the insane scale of its application.
-A hundred and fifty generations of weapon mentors have invoked man-aping gods, hyperactive heroes, raw might, econologic, dialectics, national honor, bloodline purity, scientific positivism (“I’m positive you’re wrong”), post-modern nihilism and any other heady superstition they could dream up to arouse it.
-Nazism has merely been one of their most spectacular failures at socio-corporate engineering.
-Many more, before and since, have failed with equivalent consistency, because they ignored the key, sacred context.
+This collective insanity is nothing new, barring the insane scale of its application.
+A hundred and fifty generations of psychopathic weapon mentors have invoked man-aping gods, hyperactive heroes, raw might, econologic, dialectics, national honor, bloodline purity, scientific positivism (“I’m positive you’re wrong”), post-modern nihilism and any other heady superstition they could dream up to arouse it.
+Nazism was merely ne of their most spectacular failures at socio-corporate engineering.
+Many more, before and since, have failed with corresponding consistency, because they ignored the key, sacred context.
 Proper worship would have cancelled their sickly ambitions and favorite genocides.

-These deluded folk may have failed us in the past; but that is no reason to become credophobes and stop believing in anything: the quickest way back to fascism.
+These deluded folk may have failed us in the past; but that is not a good reason to become credophobes and stop believing in anything: the fastest way back to fascism.
 Whatever the risk, we must cultivate our gift of vision.

 I doubt if anyone, after reading a little history, can use words like “humanitarian, humane and human “ as analogues for “kindly, compassionate and just-plain-not-stupid-most-of-the-time.”
 Typical mass human behavior is weapon-based.
 So far, massed humans have failed to earn the title “civilized.”
 Clustered humans have never adhered to the good until they had exhausted every evil.